Review by Frank Plowright

 Shanower is but one of several artistic greats occasionally subbing for Mark Buckingham, to whom that term also applies.
 He’s so consistent and excellently imaginative whatever the subject that there’s a danger of taking him for granted.
 We shouldn’t.
 Take a look at some of his Jack Kirby homages here.
 He shines even alongside pages from Adam Hughes (doing his best Mucha – see sample illustration), Terry Moore, and P. Craig Russell, all of whom illustrate short stories.
 As ever, the book concludes with plenty of preparatory work from Buckingham.

-This content can also be located in paperback as Super Team and Inherit the Wind, and the title of the latter indicates the theme of the book’s second portion.
+This content can also be located in paperback in the bulky third Fables Compendium or as Super Team and Inherit the Wind, and the title of the latter indicates the theme of the book’s second portion.
 Bigby Wolf’s father is the North Wind, and family traits have passed down to Bigby and Snow White’s children.
 Until this book those children have very much been part of a group, but Willingham now establishes differing personalities.
 This is cemented by the most timid of the children, Ambrose, being told of a prophecy delivering individual fates for his brothers and sisters, but without allocating a specific fate to a specific child.
 It’s a clever piece of tension-setting, as some fates are grim, and will play out over the remaining Fables material.

 The penultimate story takes a Christmas theme, and Willingham again blindsides us at the point we’re beginning to consider he’s supplying nothing but saccharine.
 A complete change in tone feeds into both what Rose Red must become, before concluding with a panel seemingly meaningless beyond whimsical charm, yet with great relevance in setting up the next major story arc.